hannahs-family/mc-server-vanilla/README.md

     docker run --rm -it -e EULA=true \
         -p 25565:25565 -p 25575:25575 \
-        -v $(pwd)/config:/opt/minecraft/config \
+        -v $(pwd)/overrides:/opt/minecraft/overrides \
         -v $(pwd)/server:/opt/minecraft/server \
         hannahfamily/mc-server-vanilla

-Mounts the `config` and `server` directories in your current directory into the container, copies the default [configuration][] into the `config` directory, accepts the [Minecraft EULA][], exposes the server and RCON ports and starts the server.
+Mounts the `overrides` and `server` directories in your current directory into the container, copies the overrides and default [configuration][] into the `config` directory, accepts the [Minecraft EULA][], exposes the server and RCON ports and starts the server.
 If a world exists in the `server` directory, the server will load it; if not, one will be generated.
 Your Minecraft client can connect to the server at `localhost:25565`; others on your local network can connect at `<your local IP address>:25565`.
 RCON must be enabled in the server properties file; if you don't want or need it, you can leave out the `-p 25575:25575` option.

 ### Stopping the Server